c-minz/c-minz.github.io/_projects/poset_diagrams.md

 ---

 A [Hasse diagram](https://en.wikipedia.org/wiki/Hasse_diagram) is a graphical representation of a partially ordered set (a set with a transitive, reflexive, antisymmetric ordering), where all elements are drawn as vertices and edges (directed towards the top of the page) connect pairs of vertices $$x$$ and $$y$$ if $$x < y$$ and there is no other element $$z$$ such that $$x < z < y$$.
-Partially ordered sets (or posets for short) appear as an abstract structure in many areas of mathematics, though Hasse diagrams are mostly useful for finite posets.
+Partially ordered sets (or _posets_ for short) appear as an abstract structure in many areas of mathematics, though Hasse diagrams are mostly useful for finite posets.

-Apart from pure maths, posets find many applications, for example, spacetime manifolds in physics are equipped with a causal structure that partially orders the elements referred to as spacetime events.
+In gravitational physics, a spacetime manifold is a poset where the ordering is given by its causal structure that partially orders the spacetime points (events).
-One may also take discrete spacetime models, like lattices or causal sets.
-A causal set is a poset that is locally finite (where every interval or set of elements $$z$$ between a pair of events $$x < z < y$$ is finite).
+Their discrete analogous are lattices and causal sets (or _causets_ for short), which are locally finite posets, so every set of elements $$z$$ between a pair of events $$x < z < y$$ is finite and thus representable with a Hasse diagram.
-Such structures are not only used for discrete spacetime models, but are also the central objects in the quantum gravity approach of causal set theory, where a spacetime manifold is assumed to be the macroscopic counterpart to ensembles of causal sets (or causets for short).
+Causal sets are the central objects in an approach to quantum gravity, where a spacetime manifold is considered to be the macroscopic counterpart to ensembles of causal sets at a microscopic level.

-Below I give a brief introduction to some tools to create Hasse diagrams for posets and causal sets.
+Below I give a brief introduction to some tools to create and type-set Hasse diagrams for posets and causal sets.

 ## LaTeX package: causets

-The LaTeX package `causets` {% cite Minz:2020 %} provides macros to draw Hasse diagrams of partially ordered sets (posets) and causal sets (causets).
+The LaTeX package `causets` {% cite Minz:2020 %} provides macros to type-set Hasse diagrams of partially ordered sets (posets) and causal sets (causets), and use them in graphics.
 It is available through [CTAN](https://ctan.org/pkg/causets), but if you have a recent full LaTeX installation, then it might be already installed on your system.
 For example, it is ready to use on Overleaf.
 Just load the package with